modern-python/that-depends/docs/providers/singleton.md

 ## Example with `pydantic-settings`

-Lets say we are storing you application configuration with ``pydantic-settings``
+Lets say we are storing our application configuration using [pydantic-settings](https://docs.pydantic.dev/latest/concepts/pydantic_settings/):

 ```python
 from pydantic_settings import BaseSettings